Misty Copeland: Other appearances 2016–present

 Copeland dances the lead ballerina role in the 2018 Disney film, The Nutcracker and the Four Realms, based on the 1816 story "The Nutcracker and the Mouse King".
 She also voiced herself on a 2016 episode of the animated TV series Peg + Cat, "The Dance Problem/Follow The Bouncing Ball".
 In 2017, she appeared as a guest judge on World of Dance.
 Copeland danced with Craig Hall during Taylor Swift's performance of her song "Lover" at the 2019 American Music Awards.
 She also performed at the 2020 Grammy Awards.
+In 2022, Copeland served as an executive producer and principal advisor for the documentary film Lift, featuring homeless and at-risk children in New York Theatre Ballet's Project LIFT and the program's director Steven Melendez.

 Copeland starred in and co-produced "Flower", a 2023 mostly nonverbal short film about the struggles of a fictional dance teacher caring for her disabled mother, as the family is threatened with homelessness.
 The film was directed by Lauren Finerman and choreographed by Alonzo King and Rich + Tone Talauega, with music by Raphael Saadiq.
-It premered at the Tribeca Film Festival and has been seen at other festivals.
+It premiered at the Tribeca Film Festival and has been seen at other festivals.

+In 2026, she appeared in the 98th Academy Awards broadcast as part of the musical number from the film Sinners, "I Lied to You" (the film's score won the Oscar).
+Copeland attended that year's Met Gala, themed "Fashion Is Art", wearing a gown designed by Michael Kors.